Beauty Counter Review

 The sites will look identical (or nearly identical) from one member to the next, so you can’t hope to rank yours on Google and gain traffic directly.
-But, you could focus on social media or your own website and get interest that way.
+But, you could focus on social media or your own website and get interested that way.

 The company also recommends making sales on a one-on-one basis.
 This might mean providing individuals with samples and advising them about how to get the most out of BeautyCounter.

 The sales potential of this is high and it’s easy to see how you could create customers.
 But, be wary.
-You will typically be paying for any samples you offer and products you use.
+You will typically be paying for any samples you offer and the products you use.
 This type of pitch can also be time-consuming.
 Plus, there’s no guarantee that you’ll even get a sale at the end of it.